Benken, St. Gallen: Transport

 Benken railway station is a stop located on the regional line between Rapperswil and Ziegelbrücke.
-The station is served by St. Gallen S-Bahn services S4, which operates in both directions around a loop via Uznach, St. Gallen, Sargans and Ziegelbrücke, and service S6, which links Rapperswil with Schwanden via Uznach and Ziegelbrücke.
-Both trains run hourly, combining to provide half-hourly services to Uznach and Ziegelbrücke.
+It is served by St. Gallen S-Bahn services S17, which operates between Rapperswil and Sargans, and S6, which links Rapperswil with Schwanden via Uznach and Ziegelbrücke.
+Both trains run hourly, combining to provide half-hourly services to Rapperswil and Ziegelbrücke.

 Religion

 From the 2000 census, 1,769 or 79.4% are Roman Catholic, while 185 or 8.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there are 2 individuals (or about 0.09% of the population) who belong to the Christian Catholic faith, there are 24 individuals (or about 1.08% of the population) who belong to the Orthodox Church, and there are 19 individuals (or about 0.85% of the population) who belong to another Christian church.
 There are 40 (or about 1.80% of the population) who are Islamic.
 There are 48 individuals (or about 2.15% of the population) who belong to another church (not listed on the census), 71 (or about 3.19% of the population) belong to no church, are agnostic or atheist, and 70 individuals (or about 3.14% of the population) did not answer the question.